ash-u-170602/Vault/README.md

 - **Navigation Component**: Part of Android Jetpack, the Navigation component helps with managing app navigation within a single activity.
 This component simplifies implementing navigation, providing a consistent and predictable user experience across the app.
     - **Versions**: `androidx.navigation:navigation-fragment-ktx:2.7.7`, `androidx.navigation:navigation-ui-ktx:2.7.7`

-These libraries and frameworks collectively contribute to the robust functionality of the Secure Photo Vault, ensuring that the app is secure, user-friendly, and highly maintainable.
+These libraries and frameworks collectively contribute to the robust functionality of the Vault App, ensuring that the app is secure, user-friendly, and highly maintainable.

 ## Decisions or Assumptions Made During Development

-During the development of the Secure Photo Vault, several key decisions and assumptions were made to guide the design and functionality of the app.
+During the development of the Vault App, several key decisions and assumptions were made to guide the design and functionality of the app.
 These are outlined below:

 ### Security First Approach